cybertec-postgresql/pg_rewrite/README.md

 `measurement_old`, (2) `measurement_aux` to `measurement`.
 Thus `measurement`
 ends up to be the partitioned table, while `measurement_old` is the original, non-partitioned table.

+# Progress monitoring

+If `partition_table()` takes long time to finish, you might be interested in the progress.
+The `pg_rewrite_progress` view shows all the pending calls of the function in the current database.
+The `src_table`, `dst_table` and `src_table_new` columns contain the arguments of the `partition_table()` function. `ins_initial` is the number of tuples inserted into the new table storage during the "initial load stage", i.e. the number of tuples present in the table before the processing started.
+On the other hand, `ins`, `upd` and `del` are the numbers of tuples inserted, updated and deleted by applications during the table processing.
+(These "concurrent data changes" must also be incorporated into the partitioned table, otherwise they'd get lost.)

 # Limitations